End of YouTube

 PeekaTube is for anyone who values their time: - Students: Research and course review - Professionals: Stay updated on industry trends and tutorials - Lifelong learners: Explore new knowledge without wasting time

-My top priority is launching the long-awaited Chrome extension, allowing Pro users to use PeekaTube directly on YouTube pages.
-Additionally, as mentioned earlier, support for videos without subtitles is actively being developed.
-Your support is the biggest motivation for making these features available sooner!
+We've launched the Chrome extension — Pro users can now use PeekaTube directly on YouTube pages!
+We've also added YouTube comment analysis, which fetches viewer comments to give you a fuller picture of the video beyond just the transcript.
+Coming next: support for videos without subtitles is actively being developed.
+Your support is the biggest motivation for making new features available sooner!

 Have more questions?